jarnokoetsier/MidlifeDementiaRisk/README.md

  <br>

 ## Background
 For the early identification of people with increased dementia risk, [LIBRA](https://onlinelibrary.wiley.com/doi/full/10.1002/gps.4245) and [CAIDE](https://www.sciencedirect.com/science/article/pii/S1474442206705373) midlife dementia risk scores have been developed.
-As DNA methylation may act as the molecular link between lifestyle/environment and the biological processes governing health and disease, DNA methylation data might be utilized instead to predict a midlife dementia risk.
+As DNA methylation may act as the molecular link between lifestyle/environment and the biological processes governing health and disease, DNA methylation data might be utilized as an alternative to predict midlife dementia risk.
 However, the large dimensionality of DNA methylation data makes parameter optimization and model training often computationally infeasible without prior feature selection.

 ![Methylation](/Images/Methylation.PNG?raw=true "Methylation")